Contact

 Summary

 We often talk about Microsoft SPLA in the context of compliance audits.
 However, audits may or may not occur, but life goes on.
-When you are a service provider, your true priority is probably growing your business and generating a profit.
+As a service provider, your primary priority is likely to grow your business and generate profit.

 Today, I’d like to talk about that: about how to combine traditional Microsoft SPLA licensing with relatively modern offerings like CSP-Hosting and SQL Server with Azure Arc.
 Because, despite Microsoft’s efforts to present these as easy to understand and implement, they are not.